sombriks/sample-testcontainers/sample-kanban-go/README.md

   serve unversioned frontend libraries.
 In jvm version there where [webjars][webjars], in node version we served versioned libraries directly from [node_modules][node_modules], but nothing similar is available for go projects by the time of this writing.
+A minimal node project was provisioned inside the static folder.
 - Note that `//go:embed static` and `// go:embed static` are not the same thing.
 - There is a tool called [air][air] that delivers similar experience on go projects that [nodemon][nodemon] delivers on node projects.
 It's completely